 - restaurants and cafes that are not licensed to sell liquor after 12 midnight

 - premises operating under a community other licence

 - commercial hotel licensees whose only licensed premises in the precinct is a detached bottle shop.

 Benefits of having a safe night precinct local board

-It is recommended that each SNP has a local board, however, it is not a legal requirement.
+It is recommended that each SNP has a local board, but it is not a legal requirement.

 The benefits of forming a local board include:

 - empowering local licensees and other stakeholders to develop solutions for their own areas

 - access to SNP funding grants and other sources of funding to implement initiatives

 - easy access to state and local government representatives who form part of the public safety consultative committee (PSCC) that supports the local board.